 If you are not keen on a cast ( crunchy hair ), alternatively you could try a cream such as the Noughty Wave Hello taming cream.

 Trial and error with maintaining your routine and transitioning.

-Everybody’s hair is different and it will be trial an error a lot of the time.
+Everybody’s hair is different and it will be trial and error a lot of the time.
 Wavy hair with get greasier quicker and may find product heavy.
 Very curly hair will need more moisture to tame it.
-If you hair has a low porosity (shiny, greasy, smooth ) with closed cuticles it may need less conditioner.
+If your hair has a low porosity (shiny, greasy, smooth ) with closed cuticles, it may need less conditioner.
 Therefore high porosity hair ( coloured, damaged or dry) may need more conditioner to absorb into the cuticle.

 Trying a rice water rinse